iasandcb/TestNavigation/README.md

             .addToBackStack(null)
             .commit();

+## Additional Features

+### Circular Progress

+Tap FAB at right bottom, and you will see a circular progress view.
+Please refer to MainActivity for more details.

 ## Note

 A sub fragment must have an opaque background, otherwise it shows on its super fragment, and they seem overlapped.